 All dontations, both large and small, make a difference and your support is greatly valued and appreciated.

 Any donation, no matter how small or large, can qualify for tax relief under Gift Aid as long as the donor is a UK tax payer.
-For example: if you give a donation of £1000 to save Flat Time House, the campaign can reclaim an extra £250 from the Inland Revenue.
+For example: if you give a donation of £1000, Flat Time House can reclaim an extra £250 from HM Revenue & Customs.

 For more information and to donate please email Curator/Director Gareth Bell-Jones email@example.com

-Flat Time House is supported by the John Latham Foundation.
-In 2019-2020 we are generously supported by The Sir Denis Mahon Charitable Trust and The Estate of Barry Flanagan amongst others, to whom we would like to extend our gratitude.
+Flat Time House is also supported by the John Latham Foundation, and in 2019-2020 is generously supported by The Sir Denis Mahon Charitable Trust and The Estate of Barry Flanagan amongst others, to whom we would like to extend our gratitude.